danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 # Cognitive Hackathon: Week 1 - Teacher's Guide
 ## Day 4

+## Overview
+Artificial Intelligence (AI) is now a commonly used term.
+This class will explore AI in the context of cognitive computing.
+The student project for this course will be introduced.

+## Objectives
+Today there are a few goals:
-Day four is about completing the Python labs, with students becoming familiar with the IDE and language used throughout this class.
-Get the students thinking about ways that they could use cognitive computing and make mention of the course project.
+* Students complete the Python labs, with students becoming familiar with the Notebook IDE and Python language used throughout this class.
+* Explain Artificial Intelligence (AI) in the context of cognitive computing.
+Show real-world examples of AI.
+Get the students thinking about ways that they could use cognitive computing.
+* Make mention of the course project.

-## Complete Python Lab
+## Student Lab: Introduction to Python

 Allow the students to complete their Python Lab and spend some time experimenting with the language.
 See Azure Notebook: [Introduction to Python]("https://notebooks.azure.com/dan-bcwqcg/projects/teals-cogserv-examples").
 This skill is critical to success in this course.
 These are the tasks in the Python Lab: